What's new or changed in Dynamics 365 for Finance and Operations, Enterprise edition (July 2017)

 Introducing Dynamics 365 for Finance and Operations

 Users and developers will see an updated product name ("Microsoft Dynamics 365 for Finance and Operations") and product icon in the web client.
-Some platform components (for example, the developer tools and the mobile application) that are shared by Dynamics 365 for Finance and Operations, Dynamics 365 for Retail, and Dynamics 365 for Talent will now appear as "Dynamics 365 Unified Operations."
+Some platform components (for example, the developer tools and the mobile application) that are shared by Dynamics 365 for Finance and Operations, Dynamics 365 for Retail, and Dynamics 365 Talent will now appear as "Dynamics 365 Unified Operations."

 Accounts payable check templates using Electronic Reporting